petros-d/docs/docs/enterprise/install-gcp-standard.md

 ---
-title: "GCP GKE Installation Guide"
+sidebar_label: 'GCP'
-navTitle: "Standard Installation"
+title: 'Install Astronomer Enterprise on GCP GKE'
-description: "How to install Astronomer on Google Cloud Platform (GCP)."
+id: install-gcp-enterprise
 ---

 This guide describes the steps to install Astronomer on Google Cloud Platform (GCP), which allows you to deploy and scale any number of [Apache Airflow](https://airflow.apache.org/) deployments within an [GCP Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) cluster.